- 13+ French

-As a passionate, professional, and expert tutor, I know how to balance confidence-building, motivation, academic rigour, and high expectations to ensure a challenging but enjoyable learning journey.
+As a passionate, professional, and expert tutor, I balance confidence-building, motivation, academic rigour, and high expectations to ensure a challenging but enjoyable learning journey.

 Family.
 Reading.
 Weightlifting.
 Cooking.
 Language-learning.
 Painting.
 Storywriting.

-When I have the headspace and margin, I identify something difficult yet profoundly interesting on the edge of my comfort zone and work to improve my skills in that area.
+When I have the headspace and margin (sometimes difficult as a father of three toddlers), I identify something difficult yet profoundly interesting on the edge of my comfort zone - say, juggling on a unicycle or a black belt in judo - and work to improve my skills in that area.

 ''I highly recommend Benjamin Lucas as a German tutor for anyone looking to improve their language skills.
 My son has been taking lessons for the past month or so, and we've already seen a significant improvement in his German proficiency.
 Benjamin is knowledgeable, patient, and dedicated to helping my son succeed.
 He is willing to adjust his teaching style or approach to fit the individual needs of his students.
 My son enjoys his lessons with Mr. Lucas and looks forward to each session.
 Overall, we are delighted with Benjamin’s services and would recommend him to anyone needing a skilled and dedicated German tutor.''
 (Elizabeth, mother of 13 year old)